wusai2333/trib/doc/lab1.md

 *(You might need to add `$GOPATH/bin` to your `$PATH` to run this.)*

-You should see an address print out; for instance, you might see `localhost:12086`.
-(Note that you can also specify your own address via the command line.
-The default address, however, is `localhost:rand`.)
+You should see an address print out (e.g. `localhost:12086`).
+By default, the server will choose an address of the form `localhost:rand`.
+If desired, you can override this setting with a command line flag.

 Now you can play with your server via the `kv-client` program.
 For example: